FraserSmith/ScottishSummit/README.md

-# ScottishSummit
+# ScottishSummit 2021 Homework
-Resources referenced during Scottish Summit session
+Resources referenced during my Scottish Summit 2021 virtual session

 This app will allow you to turn the BypassConsent setting on and off for your various Power Apps